 We knew that an upgrade of this magnitude needed to be thoroughly tested before being released to our customers.
 This was accomplished in close collaboration with our Quality Assurance engineer and outside teams.

 First, our QA engineer wrote a smoke testing template to help guide our QA process.
-Then, the Dashboard was divided into sections based on the team that contributed to that section.
+Then, the App was divided into sections based on the team that contributed to that section.
 QA tickets were then created for each section.
 Each UI Excellence developer worked on these tickets and tested each section.
-This divide-and-conquer approach was key because it allowed us to meticulously test each section of the Dashboard.
+This divide-and-conquer approach was key because it allowed us to meticulously test each section of the App.

 After this internal smoke testing within the team, we reached out to additional teams to complete tests of their respective sections since they have more intimate knowledge of their own features.